 Statistics cookies collect information anonymously.
 This information helps us to understand how our visitors use our website.
 The legal basis your consent according to Section 25 (1) TTDSG and Article 6 (1) (a) GDPR.

 Content from video platforms and social media platforms is blocked by default.
 If External Media cookies are accepted, access to those contents no longer requires manual consent.
 External Media services process personal data in the USA.
 With your consent to use these services, you also consent to the processing of your data in the USA pursuant to Art.
 49 (1) lit. a GDPR.
-The ECJ classifies the USA as a country with insufficient data protection according to EU standards.
-For example, there is a risk that U.S. authorities will process personal data in surveillance programs without any existing possibility of legal action for Europeans.
 Legal basis for using External Media cookies is your consent according to Section 25 (1) TTDSG and Article 6 (1) (a) GDPR.

 If you want to make a new decision, you can change your data protection settings by clicking this button: Change Cookie-settings.